 Step 2 - License Qualification Stage

 At the qualification stage of a marijuana microbusiness license application, applicant entities and sole proprietors that have already identified a location for their proposed marijuana facility can complete a Marijuana Establishment License Application Form.
 They should select "Marijuana Microbusiness" under the license type field on the form and provide all required documentation listed in the application form.
-As a part of the required documentation at the license qualification stage, a license applicant must prepare and submit a business plan to the MRA.
+As a part of the required documentation at the license qualification stage, a license applicant must prepare and submit a business plan to the CRA.

 A prospective licensee must provide information on the location with details of the municipality of the proposed marijuana establishment.
-At this stage, the MRA vets the proposed facility and reviews the business specifications, municipality information, general employee information, and proof of financial capability.
-A physical marijuana establishment must pass an inspection by the MRA within 60 days of submitting a complete qualification application.
-The MRA may deny a license application if a prospective licensee fails to pass the inspection within 60 days of the license qualification application submission.
+At this stage, the CRA vets the proposed facility and reviews the business specifications, municipality information, general employee information, and proof of financial capability.
+A physical marijuana establishment must pass an inspection by the CRA within 60 days of submitting a complete qualification application.
+The CRA may deny a license application if a prospective licensee fails to pass the inspection within 60 days of the license qualification application submission.
 Applicants must ensure that the proposed property for the marijuana establishment is qualified for a marijuana facility under the chosen municipality ordinances and zoning regulations.

 No. A marijuana microbusiness licensee holding other cannabis licenses in Michigan violates Section 9 of the Michigan Regulation and Taxation of Marijuana Act (MRTMA), MCL 333.27959.